 You will know that your dog is going into labor when its cervix dilates and its uterus contracts.
 This can happen for one to 13 hours.
 There will be fluid that comes when the contractions get stronger.

-At the second stage of labor, the puppies will come into the pelvic and they are born between 20- and 60-minute intervals.
+At the second and third stage of labor, the puppies will come into the pelvic and they are born between 20- and 60-minute intervals.
 In the middle of the birthing should be a rest period and the mother will clear the nostrils of the newborn and their body.

 Some Dachshunds will require help to deliver the puppies because of their small size.
 Birth can last over four or more hours.
 If labor lasts longer than that, take your dog to the vet to help with labor.